Kx FOR CYBERSECURITY - A NEW APPROACH

 Most cybersecurity solutions ignore the human element, focusing solely on reporting and alerting.
 In contrast, Kx technology enables and augments the human data analyst, extending automated analysis tools with deep and immersive data exploration capabilities engineered to handle the volume, velocity, and variety of today's Big Data environment.

-The few SIEM solutions that can handle the volumes and complexities come at a heavy cost in terms of hardware, software and maintenance.
-Enterprises need alternative Big Data security solutions that are robust and reliable, while offering flexibility and scalability, as well as low total cost of ownership.
-Kx technology, leveraging kdb+’s simplicity, performance and scalability, can be configured to meet any cybersecurity need and can be deployed on premises or in the cloud.
+The few SIEM solutions that can handle the volumes and complexities come at a heavy cost in terms of hardware, software, and maintenance.
+Enterprises need alternative Big Data security solutions that are robust and reliable while offering flexibility and scalability, as well as a low total cost of ownership.
+Kx technology, leveraging kdb+’s simplicity, performance, and scalability, can be configured to meet any cybersecurity need and can be deployed on-premises or in the cloud.

 WHY USE Kx FOR CYBERSECURITY?

 - Ingest, aggregate, and correlate network data at scale